-Recent Chinese military drills around Taiwan saw a record-setting number aircraft from the People’s Liberation Army Air Force (PLAAF) detected near the disputed island.
+Recent Chinese military drills around Taiwan saw a record-setting number of aircraft from the People’s Liberation Army Air Force (PLAAF) detected near the disputed island.

 Taiwan’s defence ministry reports that 153 Chinese military aircraft were identified in airspace surrounding the island between 14 and 15 October.
 Of those, 111 crossed the so-called median line of the Taiwan Strait separating mainland China from the self-governing island that Beijing claims as its own.

-Although specific details on aircraft type were not available in English, the figure is believed to be an all-time high for a single incident.
+Although specific details on aircraft types were not available in English, the figure is believed to be an all-time high for a single incident.
 The milestone highlights how drastically Beijing has increased military activity around Taiwan in just a few years.

 PLAAF Shenyang J-16